fabiommendes/iospec/README.rst

     Say your name: <Mary>
     Hello, Mary!

 We call each of these runs an iospec "test case".
-What we are saying in the above example is that when given the input ``John``, the program should print ``Hello, John!`` while in the second run, when the input will be ``Mary``,  the program should print ``Hello, Mary!``.
+The above example is declaring an interaction in which given the input ``John``, the program should print ``Hello, John!`` while in the second run, when the input will be ``Mary``, and the program will print ``Hello, Mary!``.

 A IoSpec source file consists of any number of test cases and some special